jesayanthony/Purrfect-Pal-App/README.md

 3. Read humidity and temperature

 This app is integrated with firebase, and it can sync in real time using Real-Time database.

+The code of the app is located on the master branch.